 - 1/4 Teaspoon Nutmeg

-- To make this soup in a blender, cook as directed and then put the mixture, 2 cups at a time, through the blender, putting some of the solids in with each portion.
-Blend until a smooth puree is obtained.
+- To make this soup in a blender, after simmering broccoli in the stock, add to the blender (you many need to split the soup into multiple portions) and blend until a smooth puree is obtained.
 Return to kettle, add cream and butter, season and heat.

 - Serve with a little salted whipped cream, if desired, and the broccoli florets on top.